Reviving Stale Updates: Data-Free Knowledge Distillation for Asynchronous Federated Learning: Experiments and Results

 \section{Experiments and Results}

-We evaluate our proposed method and baselines on both image classification and text classification tasks under diverse system conditions.
-In all experiments, we assume a large-scale FL environment consisting of $1000$ clients, where only $10\%$ are active at any given time, selected uniformly at random, which reflects the intermittent availability of edge devices like mobile phones.
-To induce data heterogeneity, we follow the common Dirichlet partitioning scheme with different $\alpha$ values following~\citep{acar2021federated}, unless the dataset is naturally partitioned.
-In the main text, we present the results with high data heterogeneity, Dirichlet parameter $\alpha$=0.5, and refer the reader to the $\apdx$~\ref{appx:different_het_res} for the results with milder heterogeneity ($\alpha$=1) and IID distribution.
+We evaluate our proposed method and baselines on both image and text classification tasks under diverse system conditions.
+In all experiments, we assume a large-scale FL environment consisting of $1000$ clients, where only $10\%$ are active at any time, selected uniformly at random, which reflects the intermittent availability of edge devices.
+To induce data heterogeneity, we follow Dirichlet partitioning \citep{acar2021federated}, unless the dataset is naturally partitioned.
+High data heterogeneity, with concentration parameter \mbox{$\alpha=0.5$}, is used in the main text experiments, and $\apdx$~\ref{appx:different_het_res} presents results with milder heterogeneity ($\alpha=1$).

 Since our focus is on AFL, all results are presented with respect to simulated wall-clock time, which accounts for realistic computation and communication delays.
-To emulate system heterogeneity, we categorize clients into \emph{slow}, \emph{medium}, and \emph{fast} groups according to their computation and communication speeds.
+To simulate system heterogeneity, we categorize clients into \emph{slow}, \emph{medium}, and \emph{fast} groups according to their computation and communication speeds.
 Each client is assigned random delay parameters based on its group.
-When a client participates in a training round, its local computation and upload durations are sampled from its random parameters, ensuring stochastic time variations across rounds.
-This setup results in both system heterogeneity across clients and rounds, reflecting real environments.
-We plot the distribution of update staleness in server rounds from a sample experiment for a fully asynchronous algorithm (no update buffer) in Figure~\ref{fig:staleness_dist}.
-It is shown in the figure that the staleness distribution is long-tailed due to slow clients.
-The figure further validates the simulation’s alignment with real practice, matching the staleness distribution observed in real-world experiments with millions of clients \citep{FedBuff}.
+When a client participates in training, its local computation and communication durations are sampled from its random generator, ensuring stochastic time variations across rounds.
+This setup provides system heterogeneity across clients and rounds, reflecting real environments.
+Additional details on time-simulation and staleness distribution plot are given in \apdx~\ref{appx:exp_time_simulation}.

 All reported results are averaged over three random seeds, with shaded regions indicating the standard error.
 For every compared method, we tune hyperparameters on validation performance.
-Since asynchronous algorithms tend to exhibit fluctuating behavior, where model performance can slightly and temporarily degrade, we report the \emph{best-so-far} test performance over time for clearer visualization.
-The raw unprocessed accuracy curves are provided in $\apdx$~\ref{appx:originaltrainingcurves} due to space limitations.
+Since asynchronous algorithms tend to exhibit fluctuating behavior, we report running-average performance until peak performance is reached for clearer visualization.
+Unprocessed results are provided in $\apdx$~\ref{appx:originaltrainingcurves}.